 So how do you decide which opportunities are worthwhile?

 The nature of entrepreneurship is that you often enter into situations that represent a significant risk.
-A review of studies on the subject shows that this doesn’t mean all entrepreneurs are more “risk tolerant” than the general population.
+A review of studies on the subject shows this doesn’t mean all entrepreneurs are more “risk tolerant” than the general population.
 But the research does show that we are, on average, more likely to value autonomy and “identity fulfillment.”

 This means that entrepreneurs tend to be motivated to pursue work that is a big part of their personal identity.
 It's your vision for creating something amazing.
 And you want the autonomy that comes with being your own boss - it forms a core part of your identity.